Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-03.md

 `<input type="text">`

-The input should take a zip code so I set the placeholder to "enter zip" and used the pattern attribute and a little regex magic to limit input to zip code patterns.
+The input should take a zip code so I set the placeholder to "enter zip" and used the pattern attribute and a little regex "magic" to limit input to zip code patterns.

 ```JavaScript
 <input